 On this page, you can read more about API/APIS, ESTA and eTA.
 There are links for submitting your APIS information, and applying for ESTA or eTA travel authorization via the official government application systems.

-Travelers should submit their application online at least 72 hours prior to departure.
+Travelers applying for ESTA must submit their application online at least 72 hours prior to departure.
+Travelers applying for eTA should also submit their applications 72 hours prior to departure.
 In most cases, the application is handled immediately and you will receive an instant answer online.

 All Visa Waiver Program travelers to the US are required to pay a fee when submitting their ESTA application through the ESTA website.
-Credit card or debit card payment is required.
+A credit card or debit card payment is required.

 This information is generally referred to as Advance Passenger Information (API) or Travel Document Information (TDI).
 This is the information that is displayed on the bio-data page of your passport.
 API is gathered at check-in for flights to Canada and the United Kingdom.